 - Facilitate peer mentoring programs connecting completion-rate students with new learners

-Coursera’s internal research discovered that students who connected with even one peer during their course were 57% more likely to complete it.
+Research consistently demonstrates that students who connected with even one peer during their course showed meaningfully higher completion rates than those who did not form such connections.
 This finding underscores the importance of designing explicit connection opportunities rather than hoping students will form communities naturally.

 Strategy 4: Implement Personalized Learning Paths